csfeeser/ansible_essentials/jinja2_challenge.md

 ### THE CHALLENGE

-Create a playbook that uses the template module.
+Create a playbook that uses the template module (make sure it's in the `~/mycode` directory!).
 Populate the switch config file above with data from `challengevars.yml`!

 #### BONUS